andreamoleri/DataArchitecture/README.md

 -Djavax.net.ssl.trustStorePassword=my_password
 ```

-To establish the connection, we use the DataStax Java driver 3.x for Apache Cassandra along with the SigV4 authentication plugin.
+To establish the connection, we use
+- DataStax Java driver 3.x for Apache Cassandra.

-SigV4 (Signature Version 4) is an AWS authentication protocol that uses encrypted signatures to authenticate API requests.
+- SigV4 (Signature Version 4): an AWS authentication protocol that uses encrypted signatures to authenticate API requests.
 This protocol allows requests to be signed with access keys, providing a secure alternative to using a username and password.

-IAM (Identity and Access Management) credentials are a set of access keys and passwords associated with an IAM user or role on AWS.
+- IAM (Identity and Access Management) credentials: a set of access keys and passwords associated with an IAM user or role on AWS.
 These credentials are used to authenticate and authorize requests to AWS resources, ensuring that only authorized users can access specified resources.

 The SigV4 authentication plugin enables the use of IAM credentials for users and roles when connecting to Amazon Keyspaces, signing API requests with access keys instead of requiring a username and password.
 To run this code example, complete the following tasks:

-4. Create credentials for your IAM user or role: generate an access key and its password, and store them as environment variables.
+4. Create credentials for your IAM user or role: generate an access key and its password from AWS website, and store them as environment variables.

 5. Add the DataStax Java driver for Apache Cassandra to your Java project (in the `pom.xml` file for a Maven project):